itspranaw/waste-management/README.md

    ```
    pip install -r requirements.txt
    ```
+   then go inside the waste_management (use cd waste_management)

-4. Set up the Django database and run migrations.
+5. Set up the Django database and run migrations.

    ```
    python manage.py makemigrations
    python manage.py migrate
    ```

-5. Create a superuser account to access the admin panel.
+6. Create a superuser account to access the admin panel.

    ```
    python manage.py createsuperuser
    ```
+   you will be asked admin: email: password: etc give whatever you want can leave email also no issue

-6. Start the development server.
+7. Start the development server.

    ```
    python manage.py runserver
    ```

-7. Access the admin panel at `http://localhost:8000/admin/` and use your superuser credentials to log in.
+8. Access the admin panel at `http://localhost:8000/admin/` and use your superuser credentials to log in.

 ## Usage